romesh-jaya/store-checkout-backend-nodejs/README.md

-# Backend for Movie Store - NodeJS
+# Store Checkout Backend - NodeJS

 Runs a node.js server as the backend, interfacing with postgres.

-## Technical details
+## Tech stack

-- Verifies JWT tokens passed in with the requests and also authorizes certain actions which require higher privileges.
-- Fetches latest title data from OMDB.
-- Uses mongoose-sequence plugin to create auto incrementing fields.
-- Includes backend functionality for Stripe payments including a webhook.
-- Includes backend functionality for Paypal payments including a webhook.
-- Uses Nodemailer to send emails
+- Sequelize ORM
+- JWT creation and verification along with long-lived refresh tokens

 ## .env variables

 All fields mentioned in nodemon.json.example must be filled with correct values and renamed as nodemon.json.

-    - MONGOENDPOINT - Mongo DB Atlas connection string
+    - DB_CONN_STRING - Postgres connection string
     - STARTPORT - Port that this server will run on.
 Will be overriden by PORT
-    - ADMIN_USER - email address of the user with Admin rights
+    - ADMINUSER - email address of the user with Superadmin rights

 ## Available Scripts